-1. As required under HG\$19-303, provide a written description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.
+1. As required under HG§19-303, provide a written description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.

-Physician leadership and case management staff has identified the following areas of concern:
+Physician leadership and case management staff consistently identified several areas of concern:

-- Limited availability of inpatient and outpatient psychiatry services - Limited availability of inpatient and outpatient substance abuse programs - Limited availability of colorectal surgeons - 2.
+- Timely placement of patients in need of inpatient psychiatry services - Limited availability of outpatient psychiatry services - Limited availability of inpatient and outpatient substance abuse treatment - Medication assistance - Dentistry - 2.
 If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the category of subsidy, and explain why the services would not otherwise be available to meet patient demand.
 The categories include: Hospital-based physicians with whom the hospital has an exclusive contract; Non-Resident house staff and hospitalists; Coverage of Emergency Department Call; Physician provision of financial assistance to encourage alignment with the hospital financial assistance policies; and Physician recruitment to meet community need.